Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

 ``PlaceOrder`` is now complete, but there is still one thing missing.
-The `ZRC2` token standard specifies that when a ``TransferFrom`` transition is executed, the recipient and the ``_sender`` (known as the `initiator`) are notified in case of a successful transfer.
+The `ZRC2` token standard specifies that when a ``TransferFrom`` transition is executed, the token sends messages to the recipient and the ``_sender`` (known as the `initiator`) notifying them of the successful transfer.
 These notifications are known as `callbacks`.
 Since our exchange executes a ``TransferFrom`` transition on the sell token, and since the exchange is the recipient of those tokens, we will need to specify transitions that can handle both callbacks - if we don't, then the callbacks will not be recognised, causing the entire ``PlaceOrder`` transaction to fail.